Over the last few years, I’ve been on a lot of podcasts (for a complete list, see here).

 But you might have left your job already, and you need work to stay afloat.
 You need work now, because you’re burning through your savings and/or the bills are piling up.

-When preparing my course, Double Your Freelancing Clients, I identified a handful of Client Acquisition Channels:
+When preparing my course, Sell Yourself Online: The Blueprint, I identified a handful of Client Acquisition Channels:

 - Job boards